Liu Yu (singer)

 Liu Yu (Chinese: 刘宇; born August 24, 2000) is a Chinese singer, dancer and model.
 He is best known as placing first on the final episode of Produce Camp 2021 and becoming a member of the Chinese project boy group INTO1.
 He made his solo debut on November 22, 2020, with the single "Docked".

 Early life and education

 Liu Yu was born on August 24, 2000, in Jing County, Anhui.
 He studied traditional Chinese dance for sixteen years, beginning at age four.
 His parents divorced when he was young and he grew up under the care of his father.

 He studied dance and was admitted as 26th in the country at the Beijing Academy of Dance, however, he had to withdraw as he suffered injuries that prevented him from attending.
-He also thought about attending the Communication University of China but he didn't.
+He also thought about attending the Communication University of China but he did not.

 Career

 2018–2020: career beginnings, The Chinese Youth, and solo debut

 In October 2018, Liu Yu appeared as a guest on the Chinese variety talent show Happy Camp, performing a Chinese traditional dance.
 After he appeared on the show, he gained a large following on Douyin.

 In November 2018, he participated as a contestant on the Chinese reality show The Chinese Youth, a show focusing around Chinese culture.
 He entered the finals and ranked second place.

 In June 2019, he appeared on the Chinese poetry culture show The Neighbourhood Poetry, performing a traditional Chinese dance.
 In August 2019, he released a collaborative single 垃圾分類等你來 (Garbage Sorting Song) alongside Shuangsheng, Qiran, and Shi Kai.